Brain and Spinal Cord Injuries

 When the brain experiences trauma, swelling can also occur.
 There is no room for the brain to enlarge inside the body’s hard skull.
 What results is called intra-cranial pressure, which can be deadly or cause severe bodily function problems.

-Bruising of the brain is also a common injury in Georgia automobile accidents, falls, sport-related accidents, and Georgia workplace injuries.
+Bruising of the brain is also a common injury in automobile accidents, falls, sport-related accidents, and workplace injuries.
 The impact in such occurrences can force the brain forward and backward, or vice versa.
 The force can cause bruising or bleeding in the brain.

 HIRING A BRAIN AND SPINAL CORD INJURY LAWYER